-Marriott Bonvoy points do expire if you don’t have any activity on your Marriott Bonvoy account for a 24-month period.
+Marriott points expire after 24 months of inactivity in your Marriott Bonvoy account.
 Per the Marriott terms and conditions page (section 1.6.d):

 “Members must remain active in the Loyalty Program to retain Points they accumulate.
 If a Member Account is inactive for twenty-four (24) consecutive months, that Member Account will forfeit all accumulated Points.”